Azure/AI-in-a-Box/infra/3a-api-management-setup/README.md

 # Best Practices

-	### 1. HTTP Return Codes/Errors:  As described in the Secret Sauce section above, you can use retries with exponential backoff for any 429 errors
+	### 1. HTTP Return Codes/Errors:  As described in the Special Sauce section above, you can use retries with exponential backoff for any 429 errors
 https://learn.microsoft.com/en-us/azure/api-management/retry-policy

 	However, you should always configure error checking on the size of prompt vs the model this prompt is intended for.
 For example, for GPT-4 (8k), this model supports a max request token limit of 8,192.
-If your prompt is 10K in size, then this will fail, AND ALSO any subsequent retries would fail as well, as the token limit was already reached.
+If your prompt is 10K in size, then this will fail, AND ALSO any subsequent retries would fail as well, as the token limit size was already exceeded.
-As a best practice, ensure the prompt size does not exceed the max request token limit immediately, prior to sending the prompt across the wire to the AOAI service.
+As a best practice, ensure the size of the prompt does not exceed the max request token limit immediately, prior to sending the prompt across the wire to the AOAI service.

-Again here are the token limits for each model: Azure OpenAI Service models - Azure OpenAI | Microsoft Learn
+Again here are the token size limits for each model: Azure OpenAI Service models - https://learn.microsoft.com/en-us/azure/ai-services/openai/concepts/models

 This table describes **a few of the common** HTTP Response Codes from AOAI